Frequently Asked questions

 • Motivation and capacity.

-Please note that a limit is put on the maximum number of participants from one country (max.
+Please note that a limit is put on the maximum number of participants from one country or organisation (max.
 2 or 3).

-Find out more about our Admissions and Scholarships policy here.
+Find out more about our Admissions and Scholarships procedure here.

 The Course Fee typically includes all lectures and workshops; field trips; accommodation; and all meals and refreshments.